eml-c2191/location-api/README.md

 ## What have been done

-- self-logger : All applications are using a logger, there are plenty of loggers, for example, cloud providers (AWS, GCP, Azure, …)use different loggers.
+- Self-logger : All applications are using a logger, there are plenty of loggers, for example, cloud providers (AWS, GCP, Azure, …)use different loggers.
 Moreover, change your logger can be painful.
 It is for this reason, I‘m using a module with an interface to abstract this problem to my logic and be no dependant on the cloud provider or an npm module.
 - The logic is the same as the logger module.
 To avoid exception errors related to a specific Provider or Nodejs framework.
 I abstract the service.
 - environment config for reading file .env